 3. We are offering discounted shipping by using preprinted shipping labels available through our web page (please contact the lab for more information).
 Please note that the GI Lab does not accept packages marked “Bill Receiver”.

 Please note that there is NO Saturday delivery for the GI Lab at Texas A&M University.
 Packages will sit unattended until we return on Monday.
 Note: Due to delivery procedures at such a large university, packages sent with the US Postal Service can often be delayed or even lost within departments.
 Please DO NOT use the US Postal Service as a carrier.

 4. Somewhere on the outside of the package, as well as on the shipping label, please mark “Exempt Animal Specimen.”
 This is a requirement of the Texas Department of Transportation.

 5. Please include a copy of the submission form with clinical history inside the package with your sample.
 Preferably in a specimen transport bag that has an additional pocket to separate paperwork from samples, OR in a separate sealed plastic bag (i.e., Ziploc).
 A copy of the clinical history can also be submitted via email to email@example.com.

-In addition to the guidelines listed above, please include the following: Please attach the following statement below on your letterhead in the shipping documents on the outside of the box.
+In addition to the guidelines listed above, please attach the following statement below on your letterhead in the shipping documents on the outside of the box.
 Also include a copy inside the box on official letterhead with a signature.
 “This shipment contains only canine/feline tissue samples (word as appropriate and include the number of samples) for diagnostic testing.
 These samples are not contagious or infectious and have not been derived from animals exposed to agents of agricultural concern.
 This shipment has no commercial value.”